 - By the third-to-last episode of Trollhunters, Jim and Claire become this, as she is a normal human, even with magic powers, but Jim has become a troll-human hybrid.
 A quick remark in an episode grants that she still finds his half-troll form attractive.
 By the end of Wizards, Jim is changed back to human, so it ends up being subverted.

 - In 3Below, Steve and Aja fall in love with each other, though one of them is a human and the other is an alien.
 The same can be said of Vex falling in love with Toby's grandmother.

 - Ironic Name: The name of the city.
-Arcadia is a term used to refer to romanticized depictions of a peaceful, gentle and quiet countryside area.
-The city itself is not on the countryside, but rather urban-like and far from peaceful or quiet.
+Arcadia is a term used to refer to romanticized depictions of a peaceful, gentle, and quiet countryside area.
+The city itself is not in the countryside, but rather urban-like and far from peaceful or quiet.

 - Shared Universe: The installments of the trilogy (and the feature film) take place in Arcadia, with multiple characters and locations shared in all three.

 - Simultaneous Arcs: Part 1 of 3Below takes place at the same time as Part 3 of Trollhunters.
 The ninth episode of both those seasons are when the main characters of both shows meet and have a small adventure together, but in each told from their own perspectives.

 - Wake Up, Go to School, Save the World: The protagonists are young teenagers all trying to balance school and social lives with their adventurous other lives.